harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

   <div align='center'>
     <img width= '600' height='300' src = 'https://github.com/user-attachments/assets/c75c91d9-cc21-42ee-89e7-9df948413b7a'/>
   </div>
   <p>Image is generated by DALL-E where we have given more specific description to generate image containing of specific objects in image.
-This image also has slight shift from one another (almost neglectable).
-We have also generated lot more images with different prompts, but image that are most accurately generated from the prompts are discussed here.</p>
+This image also has slight shift from one another (almost neglectable).</p>
+  <p>We have also generated lot more images with different prompts, but image that are most accurately generated from the prompts are discussed here.</p>

 </div>